luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/adr/0003-Choreographed-vs-Orchestrated.md

       where services are aware of the events but do not need direct knowledge of other services' internal workflows.
 - **Orchestration:**
     - Orchestration inherently involves a central workflow logic.
-This central logic directs other services by telling them what to do (*commandds*), which can simplify complex workflows and ensure that steps are followed in the correct order.
+This central logic directs other services by telling them what to do (*commands*), which can simplify complex workflows and ensure that steps are followed in the correct order.

 ## Consequences